-- Take your time, never rush the egg and milk mixture as you risk curdling the mixture; once this happens, it will not it will not recover.
+- Take your time and never rush the egg and milk mixture as you risk curdling the mixture; once this happens, it will not recover.

-- Chill down the bowl in advance as this will help the custard to cool quickly ensuring the finished gelato is soft and creamy, not cooling the cream this way means it continues to cook and the cream will be too stiff.
+- Chill down the bowl in advance as this will help the custard to cool quickly and ensure the finished gelato is soft and creamy; not cooling the cream this way means it continues to cook and the cream will be too stiff.

-- Nuts, chocolate chips, crushed honeycomb, coconut pieces, and other textures, all added again during churning.
+- Nuts, chocolate chips, crushed honeycomb, coconut pieces, and all other textures during churning.

 - Colors and flavorings should be added to the milk.